DAnikeyev/DKey.ObsidianSecondBrain/Programming/CSharp/Blocking Collection.md

 ## Features
  - Bounding:
  `BlockingCollection<int> collection = new BlockingCollection<int>(3);`
- - Blocking: This operation will block thread until the item is available.
+ - Blocking: This operation will block [[Thread]] until the item is available.
  `int item = collection.Take();`

 >[!Info]